Flu shot: Your best bet for avoiding influenza

 When is the flu vaccine available?

 Because the flu vaccine is produced by private manufacturers, its availability depends on when production is completed.
-For the 2016-2017 flu season, manufacturers have indicated shipments are likely to begin in July or August and continue throughout September and October until all vaccine is distributed.
+For the 2017-2018 flu season, manufacturers have indicated shipments began in August and will continue throughout October and November until all vaccine is distributed.
 Doctors and nurses are encouraged to begin vaccinating people as soon as the flu vaccine is available in their areas.

 Why do I need to get vaccinated every year?